Alexander Wang (designer): Career

-2012–present: Balenciaga and return to eponymous brand

-Women's Wear Daily reported on November 30, 2012, that Wang had been named creative director at Balenciaga after Nicolas Ghesquière's departure from the French design house.
-As the creative director, Wang would oversee the women's and men's ready-to-wear and accessories lines.
-His debut Fall–Winter 2013 Balenciaga collection was shown in February 2013 at the Balenciaga salons in Paris at 10 avenue George V.
+On November 30, 2012, Wang was named creative director at Balenciaga, after Nicolas Ghesquière's departure, to oversee the women's and men's ready-to-wear and accessories lines.
+His debut Fall–Winter 2013 Balenciaga collection was shown in February 2013 at the Balenciaga salons in Paris at 10 avenue George V. He created a collection for the fashion retailer H&M that launched in November 6, 2014.
+On July 31, 2015, he left Balenciaga.

-On April 12, 2014, Wang announced that he would be creating a collection for Swedish-based fashion retailer H&M. The collection was available at H&M stores and online November 6, 2014.
-The collaboration included pieces for both men and women, as well as a selection of accessories.

-Kering issued a press release on July 31, 2015, announcing that Wang was leaving Balenciaga by mutual consent.

 In 2016, Wang became the CEO and chairman of the Wang brand, succeeding his mother, Ying Wang, and sister-in-law, Aimee Wang.
 Later that year, he was awarded $90 million in damages after successfully suing over 45 defendants operating 459 websites that sold counterfeit goods bearing the brand name, although the reward was mostly symbolic, as neither Wang nor the brand were likely to ever receive the amount.
 Wang hosted a 2016 New York Fashion Week show.
+In 2018, he launched a capsule collection with the condom brand Trojan with the tagline 'Protect your Wang'.

+After multiple allegations of sexual misconduct, Wang attempted a comeback in the West with his first show since 2019.
+The accusations have had little effect in China.